 While it is difficult to establish parameters for viewing conditions for on-set monitoring, it is advisable to follow the recommendations for setup of an on-set monitor as described in BT.814 [14] or the latest version of an equivalent standard.
-BT.2100 [5] contains some specifications on reference viewing conditions (e.g. 5 nit surround).
+BT.2100 [5] contains some specifications on reference viewing conditions (e.g. 5 nit surround, >1,000 nit peak white, D65 White Point)).